briangonzalez/dotfile-cabinet/README.md

 How it works
 ------------

 Once you call `init`, a directory is created called `dotfiles`.
-This is where you should place your actual dotfiles (`.bashrc`, `.bash_profile`, '.ackrc', etc.).
+This is where you should place your actual dotfiles (`.bashrc`, `.bash_profile`, `.ackrc`, etc.).
 These will be symlinked into your home directory when you call `./df-cab link`, and backups will be created or any dotfiles that would be overwritten.

 ```
 ├── dotfiles